Kardashians Dish on Tristan Thompson, Kris Humphries, Blac Chyna and More in Tell-All Interview

 "I think they will," Kim replied.

 3. On Kim's relationship with Tristan—and Khloe's decision to stay with him: After news of Tristan's cheating scandal broke, there was a bit of tension between the Cleveland Cavaliers player and the KKW Beauty head.
-Kim went on The Ellen DeGeneres Show and said his actions were "just so f--ked up," and they actually unfollowed each other on Instagram.
-However, they seem to have made peace on the network, and Tristan even unblocked her.
+Kim went on The Ellen DeGeneres Show and said his actions were "just so f--ked up."
+They also unfollowed each other on Instagram.
+However, it looks like they've since made peace on the social network, and Tristan even unblocked her.

 "No, I loved every second of it," Khloe said about Kim coming to her defense.